Our rating(3.8/5)

 Contractual commitment: then and now

 Paymentsense now offers 30-day rolling contracts to all new customers.
-Up until recently, the company only offered contracts of between 18 months and five years.
+Until fairly recently, the company only had contracts of between 18 months and 5 years.
 This was a big commitment for many small businesses, so Paymentsense lowered this lock-in considerably.

 If you’re in another card machine contract, Paymentsense can help you pay the cost of leaving that.
 The official promise is “We’ll save you up to 40% on your current bill and can even pay up to £3,000 of your exit fees.”
-Some users report that Paymentsense doesn’t always follow through on the promise to pay these compensations, although efforts are made by Paymentsense to make this process easier.
+Some users report that Paymentsense doesn’t always follow through on the promise, although efforts were made to make this process easier.

 Another thing we’ve been made aware of is that card rates are capped throughout the contract period.
 This used to be an issue for those on long contracts whose turnover increased over the years, because lower fees are the norm for a high turnover.
 With the monthly contracts, you can just cancel the contract or change the fees in line with your growth.

-You cannot leave the contract early without cancellation fees that are the equivalent of the costs you would’ve paid for the remaining months of the contract.
-This used to run into hundreds of pounds with many months left, but the notice period on a monthly plan is just a month, so you should maximum pay a month’s fees if you cancel without enough notice.
+You cannot leave the contract early without cancellation fees equivalent to the costs of the remaining months of the contract.
+This used to run into hundreds of pounds with many months left, but the notice period on a monthly plan is just a month, so that’s the maximum you’ll pay after cancellation.

-You should always cancel the contract in the method agreed in the contract (usually in writing), as otherwise it will auto-renew.
+You should always cancel the contract in the method agreed in the contract (usually in writing), as otherwise it auto-renews.

-In any case, card rates depend on your average number and value of transactions, type of business, how long you’ve been trading for and types of cards accepted.
-UK-issued consumer debit and credit cards have the lowest fees, whereas corporate, premium and foreign cards have the highest fees.
+UK-issued consumer debit and credit cards have the lowest rates, whereas corporate, premium and foreign cards have the highest fees.

-The contract ensures you can accept Visa and Mastercard transactions into your bank account.
-Acceptance of American Express, Diners Club and Discover may be added at an additional cost.
-Standard settlement used to be 3-5 working days, but next-day settlement is currently being rolled out to existing customers.
-All new customers are offered free next-day settlement as the standard.
+The contract ensures you can accept Visa, Mastercard and American Express transactions into your bank account.
+Acceptance of Diners Club and Discover may be added at an additional cost.

 Paymentsense pricing